Saxon M I TV: Technical features

 The steam circuit was designed as a four-cylinder compound drive with Walschaerts valve gear (Heusinger) and flat slide valves.
 The smaller high-pressure cylinders were on the rear bogie, the larger low-pressure cylinders on the front bogie.
 The bogies were connected by a coupling iron in order to reduce any counter-rotating movements.

-The water supply was housed in side tanks, the coal in a bunker behind the driver's cab.
+The water supply was housed in side tanks.
+The coal was located in a bunker behind the driver's cab.

 The locomotives originally only had a steam brake as braking equipment, supplemented by a counterweight brake.
 Westinghouse air brakes were later retrofitted.

 As special equipment, they were provided with a Latowski-type of steam-driven bell.